basilfx/lpc_checksum/README.rst

 =============

 Python script to calculate LPC firmware checksums, based on the C version by Roel Verdult.
-It can be used as a stand alone application, or as a Python module to integrate it directly in a build environment (e.g.
+It can be used as a standalone application, or as a Python module that integrates directly in a build environment (e.g.
 SCons).
-It does not require to be compiled.
+It does not need to be compiled.

 Requirements
 ------------

-The only requirement is Python 2.7.
+The only requirement is Python 2.7 or Python 3.5.

 Installation
 ------------